-You can use Form 140EZ to file for 2012 if all of the following apply to you.
+You can use Form 140EZ to file for 2015 if all of the following apply to you:

-- You are single, or if married, you and your spouse are filing a joint return. - You (and your spouse, if married filing a joint return) are full year residents of Arizona. - You (and your spouse, if married filing a joint return) were under age 65 and not blind at the end of 2012. - You are not claiming any dependents. - You are not claiming an exemption for a qualifying parent or grandparent. - You are not making any adjustments to income. - You do not itemize deductions. - You are not making voluntary gifts through means of a refund check-off. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - The only tax credits you are claiming are: - the family income tax credit - the credit for increased excise taxes - the Clean Elections Fund tax credit for contributions made prior to August 2, 2012
+- You are single, or if married, you and your spouse are filing a joint return. - You (and your spouse, if married filing a joint return) are full year residents of Arizona. - You (and your spouse, if married filing a joint return) were under age 65 and not blind at the end of 2015. - You are not claiming any dependents. - You are not claiming an exemption for a qualifying parent or grandparent. - You are not making any adjustments to income. - You do not itemize deductions.

+- You are not making voluntary gifts through means of a refund check-off. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - The only tax credits you are claiming are the: - Family Income Tax credit, and/or - Increased Excise Tax Credit

 NOTE: Do not use Form 140EZ if you are an active duty military member.
 You may subtract all of your active duty military pay included in your federal adjusted gross income, but you cannot do this on Form 140EZ.
-To take this subtraction, you must file your 2012 return using Form 140.
+To take this subtraction, you must file your 2015 return using Arizona Form 140.
 For more information, see Form 140 instructions.